skotlex/ffxiv-material-ui/README.md

 **Can you change the color of the HP/MP/Gauge bars?**

 Not currently.
-It's not that there's no way out, but it's not very encouraging.
+It's not that it is impossible, just not very intuitive.
 More than anything else, you can't get the color you want perfectly.

 ## Special thanks

 I always thank [*rien-doll*](https://github.com/rien-doll/minimal-ui) for inspiring me and for giving me knowledge.
 Her creativity always stimulates me.
-And most of all, I would like to thank everyone who uses this UI.
+Most of all, I would like to thank everyone who uses this UI.

 ## Credit and support